SEO-Ready Search Experience Checklist

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 <ol itemscope itemtype="https://schema.org/BreadcrumbList"> <li itemprop="itemListElement" itemscope itemtype="https://schema.org/ListItem"> <a itemtype="https://schema.org/Thing" itemprop="item" href="https://example.com/"> <span itemprop="name">Home</span> </a> <meta itemprop="position" content="1"> </li> <li itemprop="itemListElement" itemscope itemtype="https://schema.org/ListItem"> <a itemprop="item" itemtype="https://schema.org/Thing" href="https://example.com/cameras-and-camcorders"> <span itemprop="name">Cameras & Camcorders</span> </a> <meta itemprop="position" content="2"> </li> <li itemprop="itemListElement" itemscope itemtype="https://schema.org/ListItem"> <span itemprop="name">Digital Cameras</span> <meta itemprop="item" itemtype="https://schema.org/Thing" content="https://example.com/cameras-and-camcorders/digital-cameras"> <meta itemprop="position" content="3"> </li> </ol>

 Your website is mobile-friendly

-Due to the increasing number of users who browser the web on mobile, more and more search engines value mobile-friendly websites, and only index content that is visible on a mobile device.
+Due to the increasing number of users who browse the web on mobile, more and more search engines value mobile-friendly websites, and only index content that is visible on a mobile device.